jerrymf/sClass.js/README.md

 var Sith = $Class({
   extending: Knight,
-  implementing: [IFaceWeapons, IFaceSkills] // first IFaceWeapons is implemented and then IFaceSkills });
+  implementing: [IFaceWeapons, IFaceSkills] // firstly IFaceWeapons is implemented and then IFaceSkills });

 ```